Saartje87/pbjs/readme.md

 There are two ways in *pbjs* to support CSS:

-> Note that css properties must be given in camel case
+> Note that css properties are given in camel case

 1. setStyle / getStyle